5G-MAG/Getting-Started/pages/lte-based-5g-broadcast/tutorials/android-mw-seamless-switching.md

 First, we need to install and configure a few components:

-### 1. Install the express.js webserver
+### Step 1: Install the express.js webserver

-The `express.js` webserver acts as our CDN for unicast delivery.
+The `express.js` webserver acts as our CDN node for unicast delivery.
 To install the webserver follow the instructions [here](https://github.com/5G-MAG/rt-common-shared/tree/main/simple-express-server).

+This will prepare the server so contents can be stored in the `simple-express-server\public\watchfolder`path.

-### 2. Install flute-ffmpeg
+### Step 2: Install flute-ffmpeg

 We use `flute-ffmpeg` to create an HLS livestream and monitor changes to our watchfolder.
 Once new files have been added to the watchfolder `flute-ffmpeg` will FLUTE encode them and multicast them to the MBMS Gateway.

-To install `flute-ffmpeg` follow the installation and build instructions [here](https://github.com/5G-MAG/rt-mbms-examples/tree/development/flute-ffmpeg).
+To install `flute-ffmpeg` follow the installation and build instructions [here](https://github.com/5G-MAG/rt-mbms-examples/tree/main/flute-ffmpeg).
 Do not apply the configuration and running steps yet.
 We will do this later as part of this tutorial.

-### 3. Install rt-mbms-tx-for-qrd-and-crd
+### Step 3: Install rt-mbms-tx-for-qrd-and-crd

 Next we install our 5G Broadcast transmitter.
 For that reason follow the steps described [here](https://github.com/5G-MAG/rt-mbms-tx-for-qrd-and-crd).
 Do not run the transmitter yet.

-### 4. Clone the Android MW
+### Step 4: Clone the Android MW

 The Android MW is responsible for receiving the media files delivered via 5G Broadcast.
 In addition, it fetches files from the webserver if they are not available via 5G Broadcast.
 The Android MW including instructions on how to clone and